Login or Register for FREE!

 "Identify your station by transmitting your call sign at least 3 times" is false because transmitting your call sign multiple times is unnecessary, all answers on the test that call for doing so are false.

-Last edited by meisam460.
+Last edited by joe michel.
 Register to edit

 Tags: band plan frequencies best practices arrl chapter 2 arrl module 4